wkshao0801/MSI_Tale/README.md

 2. Open MATLAB and click to install.

 ## Usage
-For detailed instructions on using MSI Tale, please refer to the [User Guidelines](./User_guidelines.pdf).
+1. For detailed instructions on using MSI Tale, please refer to the [User Guidelines](./User_guidelines.pdf).
+2. Testing data can be found in [Example](./Example).

 ## Citation
 If you use MSI Tale in your research, please cite the following publication: